fission/fission.io/content/en/docs/reference/glossary.md

 ### Router

-Router is responsible for forwarding HTTP requests to functions pods.
+Router is responsible for forwarding HTTP requests to function pods.

 ### Runtime